khanshoaib3/spacechase0-stardew-valley-mods/SpaceCore/docs/README.md

             * `spacechase0.SpaceCore_DungeonLadderEntrance x y` - Where the palyer is placed when entering the location via ladder or entering the dungeon.
             * `spacechase0.SpaceCore_DungeonElevatorEntrance x y` - Where the player is placed when entering the location via an elevator.
     * The dungeon data itself lives in `spacechase0.SpaceCore/Dungeons`, which is a dictionary with the dungeon ID being the key, and a model containing the following values:
+        * `ViewportFollowsPlayer` - Default true.
+If true, the viewport will follow the player no matter where they are in the level (lines the mines).
+If false, the viewport will be clamped to the edges of the map.
         * `LadderExitLocation` - The location name of the place to be taken to when exiting through `spacechase0.SpaceCore_DungeonLadderExit`.
         * `LadderExitTile` - The position in the location above to to be taken to.
         * `ElevatorExitLocation` - The location name of the place to be taken to when exiting through floor 0 of `spacechase0.SpaceCore_DungeonElevatorMenu dungeonId`.